Jessie Danielson

-Jessie Danielson is an American politician from the State of Colorado.
+Jessie Danielson (born 1977/1978) is an American politician from the State of Colorado.
 She is an elected member of the Colorado State Senate representing District 22 after being redistricted from District 20.
 Previously, she served in the Colorado House of Representatives representing District 24 in Jefferson County.
 A Democrat, Danielson was first elected in the November 4, 2014 general election.

 She was redistricted to the 22nd district in the 2022 Colorado Senate election, succeeding Brittany Pettersen.

 Biography

 Danielson is a resident of Wheat Ridge.
 She was born in Greeley and was raised on her family's farm near Ault, graduating from Highland High School.
 She is a graduate of the University of Colorado Boulder.
 Her work experience includes America Votes working on election strategy and public policy, NARAL Pro-Choice Colorado as Political Director, and an independent living center that assists the disabled in living independently.

 Danielson is a former chair of the board of directors for Emerge Colorado and a former board member of both NARAL Pro-Choice Colorado and ProgressNow Colorado.
 She has served as a gubernatorial appointee on both the Colorado Commission on Aging and the Voter Access and Modernized Elections Commission.